Free Guide

 Factory-model clinics

 At high-volume Gangnam clinics, in-room time with the surgeon can be as short as five to ten minutes.
-Surveys have found that foreigners pay 10 to 20 percent more than Korean patients for the same procedures, and most clinics use coordinators — not surgeons — for English-language communication.
+International patients commonly report paying more than Korean patients for the same procedures, and most clinics use coordinators rather than surgeons for English-language communication.

 The factory model is not inherently dangerous, but it means the surgeon spending the least time with you is the one making irreversible decisions about your face or body.